 For more information, refer to zForce Arduino Library.

 Communicating Using a System and a Programming Language of Your Choice

 Learn more about the zForce Communication Protocol and write your own application to read and write data via one of the following transport modes:

-Make sure to prepare the sensor module for communication, refer to Preparing the Sensor for Communication.
+Make sure to prepare the sensor module for communication, refer to Initializing Sensors.

 Neonode provides the following help to get you started: